mikepthomas/projects/_posts/printer-voron-2.4.md

 | M3x6 BHCS | 2        |

 ### :negative_squared_cross_mark: 24V PSU

+The 24V PSU is used to power the main MCU, Motors and Hotend.

 | Item                                                                                                                     | Quantity | Material                                             | Size | Weight | Cost | Printed | Notes |
 | ------------------------------------------------------------------------------------------------------------------------ | -------- | ---------------------------------------------------- | ---- | ------ | ---- | :-----: | ----- |